enotspe/fortinet-2-elasticsearch/docs/dashboards/values.md

 ## Consistent UI

 Every dashboard looks and feels the same.

 Noone should start "investigating" the dashobard itself, trying to find where things are.

 Consistency isn't boring.
 It's respectful of people's cognitive load.
 And their retinas.

 ## Top-to-Bottom Importance

-Arrange your dashboard like you're writing a security incident report, not a mystery novel.
-We don't need the dramatic reveal at the bottom.

-- **Top**: The metrics that would make you check Slack at 2 AM
+- **Top**: Core metrics
-- **Middle**: Important context and trends
+- **Middle**: Main fields
-- **Bottom**: Nice-to-know details and that one graph your manager asked for eight months ago
+- **Bottom**: Detailed information

 ___